Cincinnati's Swifton Center

 Drawing from Liberal Markets, Incorporated

 The Washington Plaza concourse at SWIFTON CENTER was appointed with landscaping, fountains and seating areas.
-This open mall, and six connecting entry lanes, were named after United States presidents.
+This open mall, and six connecting entry lanes, were named after United States Presidents.

-Photo from The Cincinnati Enquirer
+Photo from The Cincinnati Enquirer [See Media Fair Use Rationale at end of article]

 SWIFTON CENTER TENANTS 1957: